ChickenProp/chickenprop.github.com/_posts/2024-03-28-uk-crypto-taxes.md

 ;; This ledger demonstrates calculating capital gains on cryptocurrency for UK ;; taxes.
 For more info see:
 ;; https://reasonableapproximation.net/2024/03/28/uk-crypto-taxes.html
-;;
-;; I think it's mostly fairly standard outside of the `Holdings` top-level ;; account.
-You can do e.g. `ledger bal not Holdings` to hide that.
-It doesn't ;; make use of lot dates or prices to do matching (that's not how the UK needs ;; you to do things).
-It doesn't use virtual postings.
-;;
-;; It doesn't work in hledger because that doesn't support posting cost ;; expressions like `0.01 ETH @ (£300 / 0.01)`.
-If you replace those with their ;; calculated value it seems fine.
-;;
-;; It should work fairly straightforwardly with stocks as well as crypto, with ;; the caveat that I'm not sure how to encode stock splits and don't know if ;; there are other fiddly details to complicate matters.
-;;
-;; The things I'm most unhappy about are that it doesn't balance to 0, and that ;; there's no help with average prices of Section 104 holdings.

 2020/01/01 Buy
     ; When we buy an asset, we record it in two places. `Assets` holds what we